atharva-404/Math-Problem-Templates---Assignment-Project/README.txt

-ji# 📘 Math Problem Templates – Assignment Project
+# 📘 Math Problem Templates – Assignment Project

 This repository contains **HTML + CSS templates** for solving **Mathematics problems** in a step-by-step visual format.
 The assignment requirement was: